 - Australian Drivers Licence;

 - Victorian Learner Permit (Victorian learner permits are legally acceptable identification in Victoria however interstate learner permits are not).

 Bouncers and security guards can use reasonable force to eject individuals from the premises to control a situation.
 This does not mean they can assault you.
 Their power to use reasonable force does not apply if they are not within the venue or immediate surroundings, or if they are off-duty.

 For example: they may hold you by your shoulders as they remove you from the premises, but they cannot hit you or abuse you after you have exited the premises.

 Bouncers and security guards have the right to refuse entry according to the rules of the premises (‘house rules’).
 For example: signs of excess intoxication can warrant refusal into the premises.
 BUT they cannot discriminate against you because of your race, disability, sexual preference, or gender.

-Bouncers and security guards can arrest and detain you until the police arrive, in the event of assault and property damage.
+Bouncers and security guards can arrest and detain you until the police arrive, in the event of assault or property damage.
 But they are not the police, and do not have powers that the police have.
-See below under ‘what can’t they do’.
+See below under ‘What can’t they do’.